 Verify an SSL/TLS certificate in Amazon Lightsail

-After you create your Lightsail load balancer and create a certificate, you need to verify that you control all the domains and subdomains where you want to have encrypted (HTTPS) traffic.
+After you create an SSL/TLS certificate in Lightsail, you need to verify that you control all the domains and subdomains that you added to the certificate.

 Step 1: Create a Lightsail DNS zone for your domain